ga4gh-rnaseq/schema/rnaget.md

 }
 ```

 in which each `filter#` key matches the corresponding URL parameter.
-The reponse is a list of matching expressions in JSON format unless an alternative formatting supported by the server is requested.
+The response is a list of matching expressions in JSON format unless an alternative formatting supported by the server is requested.

 #### URL parameters